Contributor: Carolina Bibbo, MD

 Dr. Bibbo emphasizes the importance of choosing a hospital with a NICU that can accommodate three newborns at once.
 This tends to be large hospitals that also train specialists.

 In the most modern NICUs, including a newly-expanded NICU at Brigham and Women’s Hospital, the space is designed to be soothing, to help fragile newborns heal, grow and develop.
-The Brigham NICU includes private and semi-private rooms where parents and babies can be together.
+The Brigham NICU includes private and semi-private rooms where parents and babies can be together, including rooms specifically configured to support twins and triplets.
 As babies require less intensive therapy, they move to the Growth and Development Unit, specifically designed to promote appropriate neurodevelopment.
 Enhanced services there include physical and occupational therapy and specialized feeding help from speech and language therapists.
 Triplets, depending on how early they are born, are likely to remain in the NICU for weeks to reach appropriate maturity to be able to go home.

 Alongside the technical expertise of experienced physicians and nurses and a top-notch medical center, triplet parents need emotional support.
 Medical staff who work regularly with multiple pregnancies are familiar with their specific needs and concerns.

 “We see a lot of high-risk patients, so we understand their struggles,” says Dr. Bibbo.
-“A nurse who sees all the patients in the multiples clinic is used to answering the questions that these mothers have.”
+“A nurse who sees all the patients in the Center for Multiples is used to answering the questions that these mothers have.”

 Multiples patients tend to have frequent visits with their medical team during the pregnancy, which fosters a close relationship.
 Their caregivers know that twin and triplet mothers may be more vulnerable to depression as they face a complex pregnancy, plus new family dynamics, financial concerns, and other anxieties.